Quit Smoking Cold Turkey: Long Term Success Or Short Lived Satisfaction?

 What are the benefits of the cold turkey method:

 Overall, healthcare professionals tend to like the cold turkey method.
-It promotes smokers to quit without replacing the habit with something else.
+It promotes smokers to quit without replacing the habit with something else, not even with the best vapes.
 Going cold turkey can also save quitters money, as they will not have to worry about buying nicotine replacement items or cigarettes.

 What are the downsides of the cold turkey method:

 Despite the apparent benefits regarding health, there are several reasons why quitting cold turkey is not the right option for many smokers.

 According to WebMD, cigarette withdrawal symptoms can include: